gwygonik/acModules/README.md

 A collection of modules for VCV Rack, with both Dark and Light panels.

 > [!IMPORTANT]
-> Reports of crashes on Windows and Linux have been partially reproduced, but an update has been submitted!
+> 2.0.2 (in Rack release pipeline) DOES fix crashes on Windows and Linux on all modules *except* Chord4Roy.
+A solution has been found and a new release will come later this week.
 Stay tuned!

 ![Screenshot of acModules in VCV Rack](/images/acModules.png)